Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Introduction

-The primary contribution of this paper is to show that with certain large random $\Phi$ and Gaussian $\wbf$, there is an \emph{asymptotic decoupling} of (\ref{eq:yPhix}) into $n$ scalar MAP estimation problems.
-Each equivalent scalar problem has an appropriate scalar prior and Gaussian noise with an \emph{effective noise level}.
-The analysis yields the asymptotic joint distribution of each component $x_j$ of $\xbf$ and its corresponding estimate $\xhat_j$ in the MAP estimate vector $\xbfmap(\ybf)$.
-From the joint distribution, various further computations can be made, such as the mean-squared error (MSE) of the MAP estimate or the error probability of a hypothesis test computed from the MAP estimate.
+This paper provides a general analysis of postulated MAP estimators based on the \emph{replica method}---a non-rigorous but widely-used method from statistical physics for analyzing large random systems.
+It is shown that, under a key assumption of replica symmetry described below, the replica method predicts that with certain large random $\Phi$ and Gaussian $\wbf$, there is an \emph{asymptotic decoupling} of the vector postulated MAP estimate \eqref{eq:xhatMap-intro} into $n$ scalar MAP estimators.
+Specifically, the replica method predicts that the joint distribution of each component $x_j$ of $\xbf$ and its corresponding component $\xhat_j$ in the estimate vector $\xbfmap(\ybf)$ is asymptotically identical to the outputs of a simple system where $\xhat_j$ is a postulated MAP estimate of the scalar random variable $x_j$ observed in Gaussian noise.
+Using this scalar equivalent model, one can then readily compute the asymptotic joint distribution of $(x_j,\xhat_j)$ for any component $j$.

-The analysis can quantify the effect of using a \emph{postulated} prior different from the true prior.
-This has two important consequences: First, for many priors, the exact MAP estimate is computationally intractable; one can use our method to determine the asymptotic performance when using an approximate prior that simplifies computations.
-Second, when MAP is not the criterion of interest, many popular estimation algorithms can be seen as MAP estimators with respect to a postulated prior.
-This is the case for the basis pursuit and lasso estimators used in compressed sensing.
+The replica method's non-rigorous but simple prescription for computing the asymptotic joint componentwise distributions has three key, attractive features: \begin{itemize}

+\item \emph{Sharp predictions:} Most importantly, the replica method provides---under the assumption of the replica hypotheses---not just bounds, but sharp predictions of the asymptotic behavior of postulated MAP estimators.
+From the joint distribution, various further computations can be made, to provide precise predictions of quantities such as the mean-squared error (MSE) and the error probability of any componentwise hypothesis test computed from a postulated MAP estimate.

+\item \emph{Computational tractability:} Since the scalar equivalent model involves only a scalar random variable $x_j$, scalar Gaussian noise, and scalar postulated MAP estimate $\xhat_j$, any quantity derived from the joint distribution can be computed numerically from one- or two-dimensional integrals.

+\item \emph{Generality:} The replica analysis can incorporate arbitrary separable distributions on $\xbf$ and regularization functions $f(\cdot)$.
+It thus applies to a large class of estimators and test scenarios. \end{itemize}